trish211/voice-connect-ms/README.md

 The micro service application responds to the request of the client by providing in return the virtual queue ID and the call back waiting time.

-MicroServiceController.java
+# MicroServiceController.java

 The micro service controller works with the following conditions:
 1. An SBT plugin tools must be installed in your local system.
-An SBT build file is provided for you.
+An SBT build file (build.sbt) is provided for you.
 2. The micro service controller includes services, utilities & modules as shown below:
  - CallMapping.java
  - Reason.java